ReSound Hearing Aids Cost and Pricing in 2025

 ReSound MicroMic

 • Micro Mic: This small microphone clips to a speaker for direct sound streaming into your hearing aids.
-It is effective up to 80 feet.
+It is effective at up to 80 feet.

 ReSound MultiMic